Typhoon Saudel (2020)

-Typhoon Saudel, known in the Philippines as Typhoon Pepito, was a typhoon that affected the Philippines, Vietnam and Southern China in late October 2020.
+Typhoon Saudel, (Note: The name Saudel (Pohnpeian: Saudel, [sʲɐutel]) was contributed by the Federated States of Micronesia and refers to a title of Chief Soudelor's trusted guard or soldier in Pohnpeian.) known in the Philippines as Typhoon Pepito, was a typhoon that affected the Philippines, Vietnam and Southern China in late October 2020.
 It was seventeenth tropical storm and seventh typhoon of the 2020 Pacific typhoon season.
 The name Saudel was used for the first time, replacing Typhoon Soudelor in 2015, which caused serious damage in Taiwan and Mainland China, the name Pepito was also used for the first time this season replacing Pablo after its catastrophic damage in 2012.
 Saudel formed from a tropical disturbance east of the Philippines.
 The disturbance gradually organized and crossed the Philippines as a tropical storm.
 Once the system emerged into the South China Sea, it began to rapidly organize and intensify, becoming a typhoon early on October 22.

 Saudel flooded roads and buildings in the Philippines.
 It also affected Vietnam, which has been devastated by flooding caused by multiple tropical systems, although no damage was reported.
 Strong winds and high seas were recorded off the coast of Malaysia, prompting a tropical cyclone advisory to be issued.
 In Hainan, China, winds gusted at up to 130 km/h (80 mph).
 The total damage caused by Saudel is estimated to be more than $15 million.